RonHsieh/GCD-Project-2/CodeBook.md

 fBodyGyroMag
 fBodyGyroJerkMag

-** Handling Variables
+## Handling Variables

 For run_analysis.R file, we only focus on following 2 variable from the raw dataset.

 mean(): Mean value
 std(): Standard deviation

-** The Clean Dataset
+## The Clean Dataset

-The clean dataset “averagedata.txt”, or the output file from run_analysis.R, display the total average values of each subject in certain activity groups.
+The clean dataset **averagedata.txt**, or the output file from run_analysis.R, display the total average values of each subject in certain activity groups.
 You can use read.table() function in R to access the whole dataset.